 Lottery games in Germany date all the way back to 1955, but it wasn’t until 1974 when the German “Deutscher Lotto und Totoblock” (DLTB) established the country’s national lottery after 16 separate lotto corporations joined in a partnership.

-The bonus number in the game, the Superzahl, wasn’t introduced until 2013 when German Lotto added further prize divisions to its payout structure.
+The bonus number in the game, the Superzahl, wasn’t introduced until 2013 when the game added further prize divisions to its payout structure.

 This game is fairly similar to a number of other national lottos, including the Canadian and the French national lotteries.
 The 6-out-of-49 format is a proven classic, while the additional number from 0 to 9 provides a modern twist – get all of them right and the top prize is yours.

 Speaking of which, it starts a nice and round €1,000,000 euros – not as big when compared to other lottos, especially in the USA, but with the game’s popularity and frequent rollovers, it doesn’t take long before jackpots start amounting to tens of millions of euros.
 The average jackpot is a healthy €5,7 million and players have two chances per week to try and win it – the Wednesday draw at 17:00 GMT and the Saturday draw at 18:00 GMT.